DevDotSudo/FloodMonitoringV1/README.md

 A system designed to monitor weather and flood conditions in real-time, providing alerts and data visualization for disaster preparedness.

 📌 Features
-🌦 Weather Tracking – Displays live weather data using Weather API.
+🌦 Weather Tracking – Displays live weather data using WeatherAPI.

 🚨 Flood Alerts – Sends notifications when flood risk is detected.